Mike-C/lwjPNG/README.md

 **lwjPNG v0.01**
 * Support for 24 & 32 bit PNG, interlaced or not
-* Rescalle, see function ByteBuffer scale(int, int)
+* Rescale, see function ByteBuffer scale(int, int)
 * For more details, see Test.java
 * GNU General Public License v2.0